Jimmy Kimmel jokes about Will Smith's infamous Oscars slap

 Kimmel didn't restrict his slap jokes just to the monologue.
 The host also seized the opportunity to bring up the incident ahead of the best documentary feature category, saying he hoped it would go off without a "Hitch," referencing the 2005 romantic comedy in which Smith starred, playing the title role.

 Kimmel got in another dig when mentioning the number of Irish actors in the room, saying that the "odds of another fight on stage just went way up."
-He also referenced Smith's 1997 hit song "Gettin' Jiggy Wit It" while discussing the Irish cast of "The Banshees on Inisheran."
+He also referenced Smith's 1997 hit song, saying anybody who wanted to "get jiggy with it" would have to go through a gauntlet of bodyguards composed of famous audience members.

 for more features.